akauppi/GroundLevel-firebase-es/packages/app/APPROACH.md

 ## No data store

-Data is stored distributed, in the `Ref`s and `Reactive`s around the code.
+Data is stored distributed, in the `Ref`s around the code.
 There did not seem to be a need for a centralized data store, à la Vuex.

 ## Authentication UI